ajharry69/django-rest-xauth/docs/api-guide/settings.md

 **Default**: `timedelta(days=1)`

 **Usage**: period within which an account activation token(generated when account activation is requested after deactivation) should be considered valid.

-**Note:** if you have `xauth.authentication.BasicTokenAuthentication` as the first option in `REST_FRAMEWORK`'s `DEFAULT_AUTHENTICATION_CLASSES` in your settings, this token will not be usable for any other purpose other than account activation through the endpoint provided by `ACTIVATION_ENDPOINT` in `XAUTH` settings.
+**Note:** if you have `xauth.authentication.JWTTokenAuthentication` as the first option in `REST_FRAMEWORK`'s `DEFAULT_AUTHENTICATION_CLASSES` in your settings, this token will not be usable for any other purpose other than account activation through the endpoint provided by `ACTIVATION_ENDPOINT` in `XAUTH` settings.

 ## REPLY_TO_ACCOUNTS_EMAIL_ADDRESSES